SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/ms-graph-azure-ad-reporting.md

 <img src={useBaseUrl('img/send-data/ms-graph.svg')} alt="icon" width="50"/>

-The Sumo Logic App for MS Graph Azure AD Reporting enables you to access data, including information on audit, sign-in, and provisioning activities.
-It helps you to monitor user activity, sign-in patterns and provisioning activities, with which you can gain insights into how your organization uses Azure AD and identify potential security issues.
+The Sumo Logic App for MS Graph Azure AD Reporting enables you to access and monitor data, including audit information, user activity, sign-in patterns, and provisioning activities.
+It helps you to gain insights into how your organization uses Azure AD and identify potential security issues.

 Key features of the Microsoft Graph Azure AD Reporting app include:
 - **Analyze Audit Activities**.
 Provides real-time user activity for every resource category and shows the distribution of audits by operations and services.